CircuitQ: An open-source toolbox for superconducting circuits: From the circuit to the symbolic Hamiltonian

 We note that the loop fluxes are degrees of freedom that can be used to tune the circuit properties.
 At the same time, they open a path for undesired fluctuations from the environment to couple to the circuit.
 CircuitQ determines a set of loop fluxes automatically when initializing an instance for a given circuit.
 These fluxes are treated as conventional circuit parameters whose numerical values can be specified by the user.

 Given the relationship between branch and node fluxes, we can explicitly state the inductive potential of the Hamiltonian, which is the sum of linear inductive and Josephson potentials:

-where $N^{ij}_L$ is the number of linear inductors between node $i$ and $j$ and $N^{ij}_J$ is the number of Josephson junctions.
+where $N^{ij}_L$ is the number of linear inductors between node $i$ and $j$ and $N^{ij}_J$ is the number of Josephson junctions, while $\mathcal{I}_\text{L}$ and $\mathcal{I}_\text{J}$ represent the set of node pairs connected by inductors and Josephson junctions.
 Our formulation of the potential expands upon prior work on general circuit quantization formulations in that it allows for multiple parallel inductive elements per node pair.
-While this is relevant for Josephson junctions, for example in modelling the split-junction transmon, multiple parallel linear inductors are of limited practical relevance for quantum information processing applications because they lead to sensitivity of the circuit energy to static flux offsets.
+While this is relevant for Josephson junctions, for example in modelling a frequency tunable transmon, where two Josephson junctions form a SQUID loop, multiple parallel linear inductors are of limited practical relevance for quantum information processing applications because they lead to sensitivity of the circuit energy to static flux offsets.

 The kinetic energy $T_\text{cap}$ of the Hamiltonian is given by the capacitive energy of the circuit.
 In general, $T_\text{cap}$ takes the form